distributedsystems-6381/assignment3/README.md

    python3 subscriber_app.py broker "10.0.0.1:2181" "0" "topic1"
    ```
    ```
-   Note: Notice that now there will be 2 active broker becuse topic1 is published and subscribed by > 1 publishers and subscribers
+   Note: Notice that now there will be 2 active broker because topic1 is published and subscribed by > 1 publishers and subscribers
    ```
 1. Terminate publisher and/or subscriber by pressing Ctrl+C:
    ```